-1. Customer opens a support case.
+- A user opens a support case.

-3. Issue is determined to be beyond the scope of “live troubleshooting” and requires log collection for analysis.
+- Issue is determined to be beyond the scope of “live troubleshooting” and requires log collection for analysis.

-4. Tech Support manually runs through the log collection utility located within the ZVM via a customer-hosted WebEx.
+- Technical Support manually runs through the log collection utility located within the ZVM via a customer-hosted WebEx.

-7. (Optional) Repeat steps 4-6 if another set of logs are required per the Tech Support Engineer or Development Engineers.
+- (Optional) Repeat steps 4-6 if another set of logs are required per the Tech Support Engineer or Development Engineers.

 Log Collection: After 5.0

-1. Navigate to “Settings” in the ZVM GUI.
+- Navigate to “Settings” in the ZVM GUI.

-2. Selects “Remote Support.”
+- Selects “Remote Support.”

-3. Selects to “Enable Remote Log Collection” which is selectable for either 30 days or by case number (which will disable RLC upon case closure).
+- Selects to “Enable Remote Log Collection” which is selectable for either 30 days or by case number (which will disable RLC upon case closure).

-Outbound Connection: All I/O traffic is “requested” by Zerto and the ZVM pushes the logs to our log server(s).
+Outbound Connection: All I/O traffic is “requested” by Zerto and the ZVM pushes the logs to Zerto log server(s).
 There are no inbound connections via this feature.
 Connection automatically terminates based on your previous selection: Several options are given when enabling RLC as noted below:

-2. Per case.
+- Per case.
 If open on a per-case basis, once the case has been closed by a Zerto Support Engineer, the connection will then be closed and would need to be re-enabled, if needed, in the future.

 - Limited Access: Remote Log Collection only allows the Support Engineer to gather logs and nothing else.

-Transfer using HTTPS: Logs are transferred from the ZVM to a repository owned by Zerto.
+- Transfer using HTTPS: Logs are transferred from the ZVM to a repository owned by Zerto.

-Internally (to localhost) - 80, 9000
+- Internally (to localhost) - 80, 9000

-Externally (to our servers) - 443
+- Externally (to Zerto servers) - 443

 The following servers need to be accessible for the RLC to work: